-Because of their deep understanding of literacy theory and practice, Reading Recovery-trained teachers and teacher leaders become experts for their schools and districts.
+Because of their deep understanding of literacy theory and practice, Reading Recovery-trained teachers and teacher leaders become experts for their schools which benefits the whole classroom.
 Trained teachers work for part of the day in Reading Recovery and the other part day in another role, for example: half time grade one teachers, special education or resource teacher, literacy coach.

 Reading Recovery Lessons

 Daily 30-minute Reading Recovery lessons are tailored to meet the specific needs of the student and are delivered by specially trained teachers.
 Drawing on careful observation and using their knowledge of a wide range of procedures, Reading Recovery teachers give each student the support they need to make fast progress in reading and writing.

 Every lesson has several key components, each of which is designed to offer students opportunities for problem solving and practice.
 Lessons include reading familiar books, taking a running record on a book introduced in the previous lesson, working with letters and/or words using magnetic letters, writing a story, assembling a cut up story and reading a new book.

 During each lesson children learn to hear and record sounds and to work with spelling patterns.
 Comprehension, independent problem solving and reading fluency are all included in Reading Recovery instruction.

 After Completing a Series of Lessons, Students Can: